joshvillbrandt/mecanumbot-ros-pkg/README.md

 * BUG: occasional "hick-ups" in motor controller - wheels spin for a moment without command
  * suspect this is bad resistors on the I2C bus, check with oscope
 * BUG: laser data goes totally wack every few seconds... this is something with the new hydro driver
-* BUG: occasional random `light_control` messages
 * BUG: kinect udev rule doesn't work on jvillbrandt-bedroom
+* FEATURE: move installation dependencies to the package.xml file and provide a method to auto-install
+* FEATURE: auto-start ros with [ros-system-daemon-hydro](https://github.com/TurtleBot-Mfg/ros-system-daemon-hydro)

+### Robot LEDs
+* BUG: occasional random `light_control` messages, or so it seems anyway
 * FEATURE: change `light_control` to an action instead of a continuous message
 * FEATURE: add support for the top plate LEDs in `light_control`
 * FEATURE: add fields brightness, mode, and color for each type of light in `light_control`

-* FEATURE: move installation dependencies to the package.xml file and provide a method to auto-install
-* FEATURE: auto-start ros with [ros-system-daemon-hydro](https://github.com/TurtleBot-Mfg/ros-system-daemon-hydro)
+### Teleop Xbox Controller

+* set up `teleop_xbox` as a safety controller - only publish `cmd_vel` from xbox controller when xbox controller is enable
+* include some motion kill switch
+* toggle target following
+* new key bindings:
+ * D-pad up/down - toggle headlight brightness
+ * D-pad left/right - toggle other light modes
+ * B (red) - emergency stop; disable motors and flash lights red
+ * A (green) - enable motors
+ * X (blue) - enable controller cmd_vel output
+ * Y (yellow) - enable target following

 ### Ball Tracker